NickPaterson/gatsby-starter-lumen/content/posts/2023-03-12---Administrative-rights/index.md

 App\Providers\AdminServiceProvider::class,
     ])->toArray(),
 ```
+Code Block 5: AdminServiceProvider added to the list of Service Providers

 This was working, the dark mode browser is a user, and the light mode browser is an admin user, with the extra admin link on the sidebar.

 ![Browser Views](./media/user-admin-views.png)
+Figure 4: Two browsers, user view and admin view

+## Conclusion

+As soon as I started I was faced with errors, from silly case sensitive mistakes, and return types, despit these challenges the creation of the Admin Rights as evidenced by the screenshot.
+The desire to incorporate an admin link on the sidebar spurred exploration into Laravel Breeze's @guest and @auth directives.
+Also writing this, I did further research and it turns out I could have used the default `AppServiceProvier.php` file, rather than creating my own.
+However, I learn't how it is implemented.